bhoamikhona/javascript/Section 09/README.md

 - Destructuring is an ES6 feature and it is basically a way of unpacking values from an array or an object into separate variables.
 - Nested Destructuring.
 - Setting default values when destructuring an array.
 - Go through the [script](./script.js) file for details

+### Destructuing Objects

+- When destructuring objects, the order of the elements do not matter, and we use curly braces to destructure objects.
+- How to have different variable names when destructuring objects.
+- Setting default values when destructuring objects.
+  - Combination of the above two points.
+- Mutating variables while destructuring objects.
+- Nested Object Destructuring.
+- Go through the [script](./script.js) file for details

 ## Author